-The table aside summarizes the mandatory surveys and information
+The table below summarizes the mandatory surveys and information.

-In most cases, the seller would merely not be exonerated against hidden defects if he/she would not provide these inspection reports.
-The seller will be held liable for all non-conformities that the missing survey/inspection would have revealed.
+In most cases, the seller would merely not be warranted for hidden defects if he/she would not provide these inspection reports.
+The seller will be held liable for all defects/flaws that the missing survey/inspection would have revealed.

-Two further penalties are applied:
+Two further sanctions are applied:

-- The absence of an "ERP" can lead to cancellation of the sale or a reduction in price. - In case of error of more than 5% between the actual floor area of a condominium unit and the area specified in the deed of sale, the buyer is entitled to take legal action for a reduction in price.
+- The absence of an "ERP" can lead to cancellation of the sale or a reduction in price. - In case of error of more than 5% between the actual floor area of a condominium unit and the area specified in the deed of sale, the buyer is entitled to claim for a price reduction.